 Fiber-less and fleshy, these yellow mangoes are great in milkshakes too.
 The season lasts all of four weeks so don’t wait too long.

 Himsagar is an extremely popular mango cultivar, originating from West Bengal in India and Rajshahi in Bangladesh.
 It is considered to be the most superior of all mango cultivars in the world in terms of taste and aroma.
 It has a sweet aroma and is musky sweet in taste.
 It is considered as the ‘King of Mangoes’.

-The inside is yellow to orange in colour and does not have any fibre.
+The inside is yellow to orange in color and does not have any fiber.
 The fruit is medium-sized and weighs between 250 and 350 grams, out of which the pulp content is around 77%.
 It has a good keeping quality.

 Tips To Grow Ripe Mango

 Choose the sunniest spot in your garden and dig a 12-inch deep hole.
 If the plant is slightly bigger, then dig a slightly deeper hole.
 Also, prepare the soil with fertilizers and plant feed before planting the tree.
 Plant the tree deep and then pack the soil.
 However, make sure that the soil is loosely packed to enhance water absorption.

 - Spray the mango tree on a cloudy day in early January to avoid sun scorch; alternatively, spray before 9 a.m. or after 4 p.m. when the sun is less hot.